-At Queens Drive Infant School we use the funding to tackle a range of internal and external barriers to learning, and to ensure that eligible children are able to make the most of every opportunity to make accelerated progress and achieve at least expected standards in reading, writing and maths, we will:-
+At Queens Drive Infant School, we use the funding to tackle a range of barriers to learning, and to ensure that all children are able to make the most of every opportunity to make accelerated progress and achieve at least expected standards in reading, writing and maths.

-*Support children and their families facing challenging circumstances with play therapy, drawing and talking therapy and the schools family liaison officer.
+- Support children and their families facing challenging circumstances with support from our Family Liaison Officer, play therapy or information about wider services.

 - attendance support

 At Queen's Drive Infant School we plan spending from the Pupil premium budget using the 3 Tiered Approach from the EEF.
 (Education Endownment Fund)